Jupiter Artland Visitor Guide

 Who lives at Jupiter Artland?

-Jupiter Artland was created by Robert and Nicky Wilson who live on the estate in the former hunting lodge.
+Robert and Nicky Wilson, who reside on the estate in the former hunting lodge, created Jupiter Artland.

 How long does it take to do Jupiter Artland?